Czech Republic (Česká Republika) - CZ

 Painful periods can be an unpleasant fact of life for those of child-bearing age, though some women say they disappear after having children, while others don't get them at all.
 Everyone is different.

-These are top 3 symptoms of period pain:
+These are top 3 symptoms of periods:

 1. Period cramps